-- The proposal is consistent with the City of Brampton Strategic Focus Area of Growing Urban Centres and Neighbourhoods by contributing to an economy that thrives with communities that are strong and connected. - The application represents good planning, has regard for the Planning Act, is consistent with the Provincial Policy Statement 2024, the Regional Official Plan, the City of Brampton Official Plan (2006), Brampton Plan (2024).
+- The proposed development is located within a Major Transit Station Area (MTSA), these areas are intended for intensification and municipalities are required by provincial legislation to meet minimum density targets within a delineated MTSA boundary. - The proposal is consistent with the City of Brampton Strategic Focus Area of Growing Urban Centres and Neighbourhoods by contributing to an economy that thrives with communities that are strong and connected. - The application represents good planning, has regard for the Planning Act, is consistent with the Provincial Policy Statement 2024, the Regional Official Plan, the City of Brampton Official Plan (2006), Brampton Plan (2023).